Services

 What happens during a breastfeeding support visit?

-Our care providers will help you weigh your baby, track their weight gain, and make suggestions for any feeding concerns you have.
-If there are issues that we are unable to address, we can facilitate a referral to a lactation consultant.
+Our lactation counselors will help you weigh your baby, track their weight gain, and make suggestions for any feeding concerns you have.
+If you have a concern that they’re unable to address, the lactation counselor will refer you to our midwife.

 PRENATAL CLASSES